nixspirit/simple-graph-lib/README.md

 # simple-graph-lib
 All the classes intentionally are placed under the same package to hide the implementation from the user.

-The user could use only the methods fined via the Graph interface plus Edge, WeightedEdge and Vertex classes.
+The user could use only the methods defined in the Graph interface plus the Edge, WeightedEdge and Vertex classes.

 Gradle Lombok plugin was used to avoid writing boilerplate code.